 Assessment of the Programme Specific Outcomes is evaluated through Primary and Secondary modes.

-Primary mode:

-- The Continuous Internal Assessment (CIA) and End-Semester Examination (ESE) are the prime tools for evaluation of PSO and CO attainment. - The internship is made compulsory for all PG programmes where the Industry evaluates the student's performance - Experiential learning by organizing workshops/seminars/conferences/value added courses/ short term courses is also used to evaluate students' organizational and leadership skills. - The involvement of the students in extension activity and their impact on community also helps attain PO final result are Outstanding, Excellent, Distinction, Very good, Good, Average and Satisfactory based on the grade point average.
+Primary mode: The Continuous Internal Assessment (CIA) and End-Semester Examination (ESE) are the prime tools for evaluation of PSO and CO attainment.
+The internship is made compulsory for all PG programmes where the Industry evaluates the student's performance Experiential learning by organizing workshops/seminars/conferences/value added courses/ short term courses is also used to evaluate students' organizational and leadership skills.
+The involvement of the students in extension activity and their impact on community also helps attain PO Evaluation of attainment of PSOs for Primary assessment mode is as follows: The CGPA score is one of the important measures of the extent of fulfillment of the PSOs.
+The grades obtained in each course indicate the degree of achievement of the COs for that course In UG and PG programme, has grading system namely, O, D+, D, A+, A, B, C and U. The grade 'U' indicates that students should reappear the course.
+The performance indicators offinal result are Outstanding, Excellent, Distinction, Very good, Good, Average and Satisfactory based on the grade point average.
+Secondary Mode: Course Outcome Feedback , Graduate Exit Feedback, Industrial Feedback / Employer Feedback, Alumni Feedback system & Parent Feedback were collected from different stakeholders.